-Bankruptcy Help You Can Count On; Serving Little Rock and the State of Arkansas
+Bankruptcy Attorneys You Can Count On; Serving Little Rock and the State of Arkansas

 The Brad Hendricks Law Firm bankruptcy team knows that “bankruptcy” is a scary word-something to be avoided at all costs.
 Life often throws curve balls-some of them financial-which lead to the inevitable question: Do I need to file bankruptcy?

 If you have suffered a job loss or change in income, have insurmountable medical bills, are facing foreclosure, or have experienced the loss of household income that often comes from death or divorce, The Brad Hendricks Law Firm may have a solution for you.